willy68/pg-router/README.md

 ## Optional Segments

+BC breaking change:
-You can define optional segments in your routes by enclosing them in square brackets with exclamation mark at the beginning `[!...;...]`.
+Optional segments in routes can be defined by enclosing them in square brackets with an exclamation mark at the start `[!...;...]`.
-Optional segments should be separated by semicolon `;`.
+Optional segments must be separated by a semicolon `;`.

 ```php
 // Example route with optional segments